 Praise Awards are also issued to pupils which let the pupils see that their efforts and achievements have been recognised.
-Such recognition could be for a particularly good piece of work, an improvement in attitude, representing the school in a positive light.
+Such recognition could be for a particularly good piece of work, an improvement in attitude or representing the school in a positive light.

-The highlight of the school year is the annual Bridge of Don Academy Awards Ceremony which is held in the Beach Ballroom at the end of each session, to reward the success and achievement of pupils at Bridge of Don Academy.
-The event involves the performances by the school orchestra and is attended by parents and other specially invited guests.
+The highlight of the school year is the annual Bridge of Don Academy Awards Ceremony, held in the Beach Ballroom at the end of each session, to reward the success and achievement of pupils.
+The event involves performances by the school orchestra and is attended by parents and other specially invited guests.